How to start a sustainable hospitality business

 Making your product or service sustainable

 The food chain has a major impact (in Dutch) on the environment.
 Hospitality businesses can reduce their environmental impact by cooking (mostly) vegetarian food, for example.
 The number of vegetarians and vegans in the Netherlands is growing every year (in Dutch).
 A Thuisbezorgd.nl survey (in Dutch) has also revealed that the demand for vegetarian meals is increasing in restaurants and on delivery platforms.
-You can also shorten your chain by sourcing your ingredients locally.
+You can also shorten your supply chain by sourcing your ingredients locally.
 Use local Dutch products or source your products straight from farmers.

 Green quality marksÂ